-CILEx Regulation take our responsibilities very seriously to help implement a coherent and effective defence against intentional and inadvertent enablers of money laundering.
-This means both CILEx Regulation and our supervised firms focusing efforts where risks are highest.
-In that way we can best protect the integrity of the legal sector and the wider public.
+CRL take our responsibilities very seriously to help implement a coherent and effective defence against intentional and inadvertent enablers of money laundering.
+This means both CRL and our supervised firms focusing resources where risks are highest.
+In that way we all can best protect the integrity of the legal sector and the wider public.